Staff

 Senior Policy Analyst

-Rebekah de la Mora is a Policy Analyst at the NC Clean Energy Technology Center.
-She contributes to research for DSIRE and DSIRE Insight, authoring content on: CT, OK, NM, PR, RI, and TX.
+Rebekah de la Mora is a Senior Policy Analyst at the NC Clean Energy Technology Center.
+She leads the team’s DSIRE Insight subscription services and contributes to research for DSIRE and DSIRE Insight, authoring content on: AR, CO, CT, KS, LA, MS, NE, NM, OK, PR, RI, and TX.
 She received her Bachelor’s in Political Science and Master’s in International Energy, both concentrating in East Asia, from Sciences Po Paris.
 Specializing in Environment & Sustainability, Rebekah focused on national & global decarbonization, sustainable development, and renewable thermal, while also interning at the Connecticut Department of Energy and Environmental Protection.
 She enjoys baking, writing, and accumulating languages.

 Phone: (919) 513-5678